 Germany expects Twitter to fight disinformation

-SAN FRANCISCO (Reuters) – Twitter boss Elon Musk has been told by Germany that it expects the messaging service to continue its voluntary fight against misinformation.
+Germany expects the messaging service to voluntarily continue to fight against misinformation, Twitter boss Elon Musk has said.
 Transport and Digital Affairs Minister Volker Vissing met with the billionaire in California this week.

 Wissing also emphasized the importance of the European Digital Services Act, a law requiring online platforms to act against illegal content.
 Musk reassured the German minister in a “frank and lengthy conversation,” the minister’s spokesman said.
 The spokesman added that Germany was closely monitoring Twitter.